(3 minute read)

 Avvoka helps clients with this problem by allowing them to populate hundreds of (even highly complex) documents in one go, including bundles of related documents (like a suite of corporate authorisations).

 Avvoka helped the Brussels office of an international law firm populate multiple documents in one go during a private equity transaction, which took place over the school holidays!
 The client had to draft multiple hundred deal documents.
 Instead of the Client having to perform the manual, time-intensive task filling in the same input fields and consequential drafting amendments with ever-so-slightly differentiated information in each document, Avvoka “saved Christmas” for the client.
 By using Avvoka’s mass-generation tool, the client saved hours and didn’t have to end up spending the multiple all-nighters over their children’s holiday period undertaking an automatable task.
-Since that particular transaction, the client now regularly uses Avvoka to generate multiple documents and have been able deliver even quicker and better-value deals for their own clients.
+Since that particular transaction, the client now regularly uses Avvoka to generate multiple documents and have been able to deliver even quicker and better-value deals for their own clients.

 COVID-19 has opened people’s minds to the importance of technology.
-Specifically within the legal world, document automation has been an incredible tool which has facilitated our clients’ ability to deploy remote working.
+Specifically, within the legal world, document automation has been an incredible tool which has facilitated our clients’ ability to deploy remote working.
 The examples we’ve covered show how Avvoka has been able to help, and we hope that this trend continues – automation helps make jobs easier!

 By: Raam Jeganathan